clydeshtino/AWSApp/README.md

-# Team 4 Project: Chat MVP
+# Team 4 Project: Message Board App

 Team 4's app consists of a CDK (Cloud Development Kit) project written in typescript.
 It is a chat app where users can post whatever messages they wish.
 We utilized key AWS resources to create this app and ensure its functionality.